 Do your babysitting duty.
 You don’t have kids.
 So what?
 Whether you’re single or in a relationship, a great way to pay it forward on Valentine’s Day is by babysitting for friends or family members.
 Parents of young children don’t often get time to go out for dinner together and by babysitting you can give them the gift of a night off.
 Meanwhile, you can watch “Frozen” with the kids, read a little bit of “Harry Potter” and maybe even let them sneak some sweets.
 The love and gratitude you will receive from their parents will put any date to shame.

 How to Celebrate Valentine’s Day on Your Own

 Enjoy your own company this Valentine’s Day!
 Use it as an excuse to step back and treat yourself to some self-care.

 Treat yourself.
 Feel free to splurge a little and get something nice for yourself, something you’ve been wanting for a while.
 Cook or order your favorite meal – and don’t forget dessert!
 Then it’s time to light some candles and read a good book (or watch a good movie).

 Have a DIY spa night.
 Spend Feb.
 14 pampering yourself by turning your house into your own personal spa.
 Enjoy a bath bomb or a sugar scrub, try a new face mask, smell good smells, listen to some chill music.
 Let yourself relax and enjoy your personal time.

 How are you spending this Valentine’s Day?
-Let us know in the comments below!
+Tell us about your Valentine’s Day traditions in the comments below.